Revelation 11

 • Herod’s (John 2:20), reconstructed and enhanced, commenced in 17 B.C. destroyed by Titus the Roman in 70 A.D.

 • Antichrist’s (2 Thess.
-2:4), to be built by restored Judah, destroyed by King of the North.
+2:4), to be built by returned Jews, annexed by Antichrist, destroyed by the King of the North.

 • Christ’s millennial temple (Ezek.
 40), entirely new, grand and spacious.